Mgrsc/TransReadMe/README.md

 ## Usage

-Run the script to generate translated README files:
+Run the script to generate the translated README files:
 ```bash
 python translate_readme.py
 ```

 The script will:
 - Read and translate the content of the source README file.
-- Save the translated README files to the specified directory, named in the format README_language_code.md.
+- Save the translated README files to the specified directory, named in the format README_language code.md.
-- Copy or translate the default display language README file and save it to the repository's root directory as README.md.
+- Copy or translate the README file in the default display language and save it as README.md in the root directory of the repository.

 ## Notes

-- Translation quality depends on the performance of OpenAI's API.
+- The translation quality depends on the performance of the OpenAI API.
-- Ensure the security of the API key and do not expose it in public.
+- Please ensure the security of your API key and do not expose it in public places.